mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 {% include image.html file="cover.jpg" alt="Hiring Content Writers A Guide for Small Businesses (cover image)" max_width="1000px" img_link=true %}

-If you write original content as part of your business, you know how quickly it drains your time and mental energy.
+If you write original content for your business, you know how quickly it drains your time and mental energy.
 It's extremely challenging to write articles or blog posts that readers find engaging, clear, and eloquent.

 You may have considered hiring a freelance writer, but it's daunting if you've never done it before.
 Where do you find writers?
 How much does it cost?
 How do you ensure the writing meets your standards?

-One of my businesses is a content website, and outsourcing the writing has been one of the most challenging aspects of it.
+One of my businesses is a content website, and outsourcing the writing has been one of my toughest problems.
 The guides I found online were either uselessly vague or applied a wildly wrongheaded philosophy to working with freelancers.

-I'm by no means an expert at hiring writers, but I'm better than when I started.
+I'm by no means an expert at hiring writers, but I'm better than I was at the outset.
 I've written this guide to help others understand the process and what pitfalls to avoid.

 ## Who should read this guide

 This guide is for people like me: small business owners who want to outsource writing to a professional.
-You can follow this guide with a monthly writing budget that's as low as $150, but it will work even for mid-range budgets up to $2,000-$3,000 per month.
+You can follow this guide with a monthly writing budget as low as $150, but it will work even for mid-range budgets up to $2,000-$3,000 per month.

 If you need a dirt-cheap writer to churn out content for your spam blog, this guide isn't for you.
 Conversely, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.

 ## What is a content writer?

 There are three main types of freelance writers.
-Before hiring a content writer, you should understand how they differ from other types of writers:
+Before hiring a content writer, you should understand how they differ from others:

 | Type of writer | What they write | Examples |
 |----------------|-----------------|----------|